jmejiasa/CovidHEALTH_MORTALITY/README.md

 Using data rights: covered by terms described inside https://www.oecd.org/termsandconditions/ page.

+Inspired in my own covid technologic support activities experience, and his daily surprising impact, in all people, even who doesnt wait it.

 ### Team Members
 This activity was individually performed by José A. Mejía Sánchez.